cmu-lib/OSS-2025/index.md

 We will also have the following satellite events this fall:

-- *In Conversation with Life Science Researchers: The Evolving Landscape of Data Sharing*, a virtual roundtable, will be held on September 14, 2023.
-Register [here](https://www.eventbrite.com/e/in-conversation-the-evolving-landscape-of-data-sharing-tickets-675447330147?aff=oddtdtcreator).
+- *The Open Science Primer, a train-the-trainer style program for academic library professionals, will be held at Carnegie Mellon University on October 14-15, 2025.
+Other training locations and online training are also available.
+Register here [here](https://guides.library.cmu.edu/openscienceprimer/register).
-- *Morning Brew: Exploring Open Science at CMU Libraries*, an informal mixer event, will be held in person on November 8, 2023.
-Register [here](https://cmu.libcal.com/event/11171642).
+- *The Open Unconference, a full day of participant-driven discussions about all things open for academic library professionals, will be held at Carnegie Mellon University on October 16, 2025.